thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 low strains, 0.5%, the Bayesian regularization causes a regression in performance.

-Circular Inclusion Simulations and Phantoms
+Circular inclusion simulations and phantoms
 ===========================================

 A TM ultrasound elastography phantom subject to uniform deformation was imaged